 The European Consumer Centre focuses on individual consumer disputes with a view to retrieving consumer receivables in cross-border trade.
 We are not a public authority, so we cannot order a vendor or a service provider to pay restitution or compensation due to a breach of agreement.

 What we try to do is to achieve conciliation in the matters we handle.
 In some cases, we may refer you to an alternative dispute resolution entity (ADR entity), a body outside the judicial system and usually located in the EU Member State in which you bought the product or service in question.

 In Finland, the European Consumer Centre Finland is part of the Finnish Competition and Consumer Authority (FCCA).

-We have a 7-member team consisting of experts from the FCCA and local register offices.
+We have a 7-member team consisting of experts from the FCCA.
 Our operations are funded by the Finnish Competition and Consumer Authority and the European Union.

 The Finnish office of the European Consumer Centre collaborates closely with its counterparts in other countries.
 These form the European Consumer Centres Network, which is governed by the European Commission.

 Consumers who have issues with Finnish enterprises should contact Consumer Advisory Services